henryzhongsc/half_tael_DQN/README.md

 # half_tael_DQN
 > To automate foreign exchange trading by utilizing the deep Q-network.

 ---
 A proper `README.md` file will be written once the project is fully developed.
 During the developing stage, the records will be update on [`CHANGELOG.md`](https://github.com/choH/half_tael_DQN/blob/master/CHANGELOG.md).

+---
+## Purpose of this Project.

+## UI Showcase & Demo.

+## User Manuel.

+## Vision for Future.

+## Acknowledgements.